tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 I imagine the phrase *“there’s something wrong with Mr. Baker, Mom”* sticks out in my brain as a byproduct of the trauma that immediately followed.

-There’s some terrible part of our wiring as a species that programs traumatic events to be remembered as vividly as possible.
+There’s a terrible piece of wiring in our species that causes traumatic events to be remembered as vividly as humanly possible.
 Once imprinted, they seem to become a meticulous blow-by-blow recreation of the incident we’d kill to forget, every detail painstakingly etched into our psyche: some impossibly elaborate mosaic painted on the inside of our skulls, all-encompassing and inescapable, like the *“Creation of Adam”* on the ceiling of the Sistine Chapel.

 Emi said *“there’s something wrong with Mr. Baker, Mom”* and I saw Ben a few yards away from us, kneeling over Mr. Baker, altruistic to a fault.